 June 24-27, 2013

 Please note: the $700 workshop fee does not include lodging.
-Augsburg partnered with the Day’s Inn Hotel University Avenue to provide accommodations for APSI participants.
-Participants are responsible for making reservations directly with the Days Inn.
-Special rate of $72.00/night + tax is guaranteed only through May 17, 2013.
+Augsburg partnered with the Day’s Inn Hotel University Avenue to provide accommodations for AP* Summer Institute participants.
+Participants were responsible for making reservations directly with the Day’s Inn.
+A special rate of $72/night plus tax was guaranteed only through May 17, 2013.
 If you still need to reserve a room, please contact the Days Inn Group Sales at 612-623-9303, be sure to mention that you are with “Augsburg College Advanced Placement.”
 While the reservation deadline has passed, the Days Inn has indicated they will do their best to honor the rate as space allows for June 18-21, 2013.

 The Augsburg Paideia Summer Institute

 Paideia (Pie-day-uh) is a dynamic approach to teaching, rooted in Socratic teaching methods.
 Paideia Seminars can be used as an interdisciplinary strategy at all grade levels using classical and multicultural readings and art forms.
 The Augsburg Paideia Institute offers educators hands-on experience with seminars designed for participants to feel the excitement of learning through discussion and to gain ideas for implementing Paideia in their classroom.